Network Cluster-Robust Inference: Summary of Results and Recommendations

-Note that \eqref{conductance} does not mean the giant asymptotically fractures into $L$ distinct components.
-For any given cluster, it requires the number of cross-cluster links to be small relative to the number of links emanating from units in the cluster.
-However, any cluster can still have many links to any other cluster. \autoref{RGGRCM} plots two random graphs from simulations in \autoref{ssimspec}, coloring units by clusters obtained via spectral clustering (see \autoref{sconstruct}).
-Connections within clusters are denser than connections across clusters, which means conductance is low.
-Indeed, the maximal conductance of clusters in both panels is less than 0.12.
+Note that \eqref{conductance} does not imply that the giant component asymptotically fractures into $L$ disconnected subnetworks.
+It requires the number of cross-cluster links to be small relative to within-cluster links, but the former is allowed to diverge with $n$.
+As a result, low-conductance clusters are not necessarily visually apparent. \autoref{RGGRCM} plots two random graphs with the same average degree from simulations in \autoref{ssimspec}, coloring units by clusters obtained via spectral clustering (see \autoref{sconstruct}).
+The maximal conductance in both panels is nearly identical (0.114 for the left panel and 0.116 for the right) even though clusters are more visually apparent in the left panel.